 That’s just because you care a lot.
 But, in order to take care of yourself and live a better life you have to draw some boundaries within your life.

-And the same thing goes for setting realistic goals.
+- The same thing goes for setting realistic goals.
 We can think we will become a millionaire within a year, but it’s not very realistic.

 Start getting real with yourself.
 It’s easy to stay in a constant state of drama within your life, and you can feed into the thoughts that say, “I don’t deserve happiness.”
 “I’m not good enough.”